whitesnowx/tp/docs/UserGuide.md

 Refresh is only used when the user decides to remove clutter in the staff book, and wants to remove outdated meetings.
 This process is not done automatically as sometimes the user would like to retain old meetings for bookkeeping purposes.

-### Selecting the detailed contact to display: `select`
+### Selecting the person to display: `select`

-Selects the person identified by the index number used in the displayed person list for display.
+Selects the person identified by their current displayed index number to display their attributes and meeting list.

 Format: `select INDEX`

-* Select the person and loads its contact with meeting details for display at the specified **INDEX**
+* Select the person and loads its staff book with meeting details for display at the specified **INDEX**
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​